TanStack/ranger/docs/quick-start.md

 ```

-If you skipped this example or didn't understand something, we don't blame you, because there's so much more to learn to really take advantage of TanStack Router!
+If you skipped this example or didn't understand something, we don't blame you, because there's so much more to learn to really take advantage of TanStack Ranger!
 Let's move on.